 One fundamental idea in co-ordinate geometry is that of the equation of a line.
 In this topic, we examine the idea of the equation of a line and its properties, e.g., slope.
 We also consider other basic concepts such as distance, midpoint and the area of a triangle.

-It is also important to note that many of the ideas from this topic come into many others, e.g., the circle, graphs and linear programming.
+It is important to note that many of the ideas from this topic come into many others, e.g., the circle, graphs and linear programming.
 There is also a very close link between the Argand diagram in Complex Numbers and co-ordinate geometry.